Recursion in Data Structures: Types, Algorithms, and Applications

 Direct recursion sets the foundation, but recursion doesn’t always have to follow a single, direct path.
 The next type, indirect recursion, takes a different route.

-Indirect recursion occurs when a function calls another function, which then calls the original function.
-It’s like a game of ping-pong between functions, creating a unique interplay.
+Indirect Recursion occurs when a function calls another function, which then calls the original function.
+This creates a cycle between two or more functions, leading to recursive calls.

 The situations mentioned below are where indirect recursion is often employed.